PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 14:40:43
+Last updated: 2024-04-02 14:41:47
-Random Quote: Stay away from what might have been and look at what will be. - Marsha Petrie Sue
+Random Quote: Let the beauty of what you love be what you do. - Rumi